Skip to main content

 The surface receiver function creates a cartesian grid across the surface, where a point receiver is placed at the center of each square.
 For each square, all acoustic parameters are calculated.
 Surface receivers are identified with the grey diamond icon in the viewport and sidebar.

-The final input is spacing.
-This defines the distance (in meters) between the center points in the surface receiver grid and therefore, the density of the underlying receivers in the surface.
-Spacing can only be set in fixed steps meaning the length and width of the grid may change slightly when adjusting the spacing of the grid.
+The final input is coarseness.
+This defines the distance (in meters) between the center points in the surface receiver grid.
+Coarseness can be set in incremental steps of 0.1 meters.

 It is possible to hide the surface receiver in the viewport by selecting the "eye" icon on the right side of the input parameters.
 To delete a surface receiver, select the "trash can" icon to the right.